Louis Désiré Blanquart-Evrard: Biography

 He was born and raised in Lille where he studied chemistry with Charles Frédéric Kuhlmann and miniature painting on porcelain.
-After Louis Daguerre solved the problem of long exposure time and introduced daguerreotypy, a practical photographic process, to the general public in 1839, Blanquart-Evrard developed interest in photography.
+After Louis Daguerre solved the problem of long exposure time and introduced the daguerreotype, a practical photographic process, to the general public in 1839, Blanquart-Evrard developed interest in photography.
 He studied the calotype, salt-print negative process, and in 1847 became the first person to publish on negative/positive paper photo process in France.
 He developed a method of bathing the paper in solutions of potassium iodide and silver nitrate rather than brushing these chemical baths on the surface.
 In January 1847, he presented his research on stabilizing the photo prints by floating them in the silver solution to the French Academy of Sciences.

 Imprimerie Photographique

 In 1850, he developed and introduced the albumen paper printing technique, which became the staple process of the soon to be popular carte de visite type of photo prints.
 In September 1851 in Lille, France, with Hippolyte Fockedey, he started the Imprimerie Photographique de Lille, which was the first large scale printing company to employ a large number of employees.
 Blanquart-Évrard introduced to public the work of many pioneering European photographers, such as Édouard Loydreau (1820–1905), Charles Marville (1813–1879), Ernest Benecke (1817–1894), Thomas Sutton (1819–1875), and Maxime Du Camp (1822–1894).
 In the 1850s he became known for publishing John Stewart's views of the Pyrenees and Auguste Saltzmann's views of Jerusalem.
 However, the calotype process that he adopted and improved had the disadvantage of leaving a blank white sky and dark foreground, which led to artist manipulating and using multiple negatives to add clouds to the sky and make the foreground more distinct.
 The problem with these manipulations was that often the clouds were taken in the morning and the foreground was taken in the afternoon.
 Also, due to technology deficiency, photo prints were fading with time and Blanquart-Evrard's business venture had to close in 1855, losing in competition with lithographs.

+Towards the end of his life, Blanquart-Evrard collaborated in color printing with Louis Ducos Du Hauron.
+A three-color carbon print of botanical specimens produced by Blanquart-Evrard in 1871 has survived.